wz7475/LowLightObjectDet/README.md

 | Gamma - fine-tuned | 45.6 | 74.5 | 36.7 | 60.3 | 24.0 | 41.2 | n/a | n/a |
 | HVI-CID - baseline | 29.9 | 58.64 | 25.3 | 49.4 | 26.6 | 52.3 | 17.9 | 33.8 |
 | HVI-CID - fine-tuned | 43.5 | 72.5 | 35.6 | 59.3 | 8.1 | 14.9 | n/a | n/a |
+1. **Lack of robustness of detection models** against low-light conditions
+2. The **adaptation of feature extractor** of detection models is key for object detection under low-light conditions
+3. **Fine-tuning >> LLIE** - The superiority of fine-tuning of detection model over low-light image enhancement techniques

 ## User guide and contribution
 ### Project structure